oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro7 - Unconventional MP.md

 - One proposal consist in gradually phase out banknotes and ultimately *only* use *electronic money*.
 Lower bound $\underline{i^B}$ **would mechanically disappear**
 - Other less radical proposals aim at *keeping banknotes while raising their holding costs*.
 This would allow CBs to **lower $\underline{i^B}$ to more negative values**

 **Main limitation:** #assumption that traditional transmission channel of monetary policy is unchanged after crossing the ZLB.
-Recent empirical work casts *doubts about this view*: depost rate remains non-negative despite negative policy rates
+Recent empirical work casts *doubts about this view*: deposit rate remains non-negative despite negative policy rates

 ### A higher inflation target
 ![[Pasted image 20220904233414.png]]